Adibuoy23/Adibuoy23.github.io/_posts/2020-12-16-Intro to Algorithms.md

 ---

 <p class="message">
 Recently, I have been spending some time learning about algorithms and data structures.
-These are particularly useful if you want to
+These are particularly useful if you want to:
+</p>
  * Prepare for interviews with Google, FB, Apple, Microsoft, Amazon etc.
-    * Write optimal code [for eg: reducing complexity from O(n) to O(log n)]
+ * Write optimal code. [for eg: reducing complexity from O(n) to O(log n)]
  * Learn Reinforcement Learning Algorithms

-</p>

 Here is the [github repo](https://github.com/Adibuoy23/Algorithms/)